Visa, Mastercard and several of the nation’s largest banks settled an antitrust suit with a group of seven million

 What the Settlement Does

 The current structure of the settlement has several components including cash, a rate reduction, merchant surcharging, and interchange negotiation.

 Defendants in the case will pay $6 billion dollars in cash — a total that may be reduced if some plaintiffs choose not to participate in the settlement.
 Visa has agreed to pay $4.4 billion with MasterCard picking up $800 million.

 Temporary Rate Reduction

 Many of the plaintiffs in the case will receive an interchange rate reduction of ten basis points (0.10%) for a period of eight months: a reduction valued at another $1.2 billion dollars.

 Early reports indicate that the card networks will maintain a holding account for income generated by the 0.10% rate reduction so it is not intercepted by merchant service providers.

 Allows for Surcharging

-Beginning in early 2013, the settlement will allow businesses to impose a surcharge on customers paying with a credit or debit card.
+Beginning in early 2013, the settlement will allow businesses to impose a surcharge on customers paying with a credit card.
 Currently, Visa and MasterCard do not allow businesses to pass credit card fees to customers.

 Group Negotiate of Interchange